 - Commuters.
-The active noise cancelling on these are pretty solid if you don’t mind the glowing green logo on the side of each earbud.
+The active noise canceling on these are pretty solid if you don’t mind the glowing green logo on the side of each earbud.

 - Anyone with a Razer phone.
 While the Type-C connector is supposed to be universal, it isn’t.
-Razer has a full list of compatible phones it’ll work with, but if you have a Razer phone these are guaranteed to work perfectly.
+Razer has a full list of compatible phones it’ll work with, and if you have a Razer phone, these are guaranteed to work perfectly.

-There’s still a small microphone on the cable connecting the right earbud, but because most of the tech is further down the cable I find these don’t feel like they’re being pulled out of my ears.
-The control module has three circular buttons on it with just the right amount of click for feedback and also feature a small switch on the side for turning the active noise cancelling feature on or off, more on that later.
+There a small microphone on the right earbud’s cable, but it isn’t heavy enough to feel like it could pull the bud out from your ear.
+The control module has three circular buttons on it with just the right amount of click for feedback.
+It also features a small switch on the side, so you can enable or disable the active noise canceling feature.

-The Hammerhead USB-C ‘buds come with silicone ear tips, but we almost immediately swapped them out for the included Comply memory foam ones because better isolation means better sound.
-While the cables connecting the earbuds to the module are made of plastic, the wire that you plug into your phone is made of a braided fabric and it’s surprisingly thin.
-It’s also sturdy and stays straight when my phone is riding in my pocket, so I don’t have to deal with the cable curling up on itself the way that the plastic Google USB-C earbuds do.
-That said, they’re not tangle-proof so if you stuff them in the carrying case without properly rolling them you’re probably going to end up spending a few seconds untangling them the next time you use them.
+The Hammerhead USB-C ANC earphones come with silicone ear tips, but we almost immediately swapped them out for the included Comply memory foam ones, because better isolation means noise canceling and better sound quality.
+While the earbud cables have a plastic sheath, the wire that you plug into your phone is features a braided fabric that’s surprisingly thin.
+Despite its tenuous look, it’s sturdy and stays straight when it’s in a pocket.
+The cable isn’t tangle-proof, though; so if you stuff them in the carrying case without properly rolling them up, you’ll spend time untangling them later.

 I’m not sure if it’s an issue with my phone or not as I experienced the same problem with the OnePlus Bullet earbuds, but the only controls I had access to with my Pixel 3 was volume, pausing and playing music, and accessing the Google assistant.
 The option to skip to the next song or return to a previous song by double and triple tapping the middle button evaded me, which is annoying because I consider those controls more essential to adjusting volume.

 This is where these earbuds surprised me.
-They don’t just sound good, they also have surprisingly good active noise cancelling.
-Don’t get me wrong, these aren’t going to replace your over-ear Bose QC35 II’s, but I could easily see these being used on airplanes to help drown out the outside noise.
+They don’t just sound good, they also have surprisingly good active noise canceling.
+Don’t get me wrong, these aren’t going to replace your over-ear Bose QuietComfort 35 II headphones, but I could easily see these being used on airplanes to help drown out the outside noise.
 The ANC alone is fine by itself but when you combine that with the memory foam tips it does a great job at blocking out most of the sound from passing cars and the chatter at the local cafe.